 In light of the COVID-19 pandemic, persons interested in filming within the provincial parks system should be aware of measures that BC Parks is taking to reduce transmission risk.
 Certain facilities and parks may remain closed to public access to protect park visitors, staff and communities.
 Prior to contacting BC Parks staff to discuss the feasibility of using a particular location, the list of parks affected by COVID-19 should be reviewed in addition to the Park Contacts, Conditions and Restrictions document.

 British Columbia is renowned for its world class system of parks and protected areas, representing a rich diversity of spectacular landscapes and natural areas.
 Within the range of feature films, commercials, and documentary filming, our areas have served as an ideal back-drop and popular location for the film industry.

-All parks and protected areas fall within traditional territories of British Columbia’s Aboriginal peoples (First Nations).
+Please Note: Many of BC’s parks and protected areas fall within the traditional territories of British Columbia’s First Nations peoples.
 Some of these parks may be managed in a collaborative relationship with a respective First Nation.
-Your commercial filming request may require approval from that First Nation before BC Parks will approve your permit application.
+Your commercial filming request may require engagement with First Nations regarding impacts to their aboriginal rights and interests before BC Parks will approve your permit application.
 Please check with the Area Supervisor listed for the park you are interested in for further information.